• About Us

 Martin has cultivated his personal mindfulness practice for over 25 years.
 For 17 yrs, working as both psychologist and visiting Buddhist minister, he facilitated mindfulness-based groups and counselling services in a central London prison.
 In private practice, since 2002 he has been developing the use of ACT in short term work and weaves many ACT & MBCT practices and procedures into longer term mindfulness-based psychotherapy.
 His research interests focus upon qualitative, participant inquiry methods exploring the integration of mindfulness meditation with counseling.

-Henry J. Whitfield MSc (CBT/REBT) MBACP, Accredited Advanced TIR trainer and TIR practitioner (TIRA)
+Henry J. Whitfield MSc, MBACP, ACBS peer-reviewed ACT trainer, Accredited Advanced TIR trainer and TIR practitioner (TIRA)

 Home | Training | Applications | Counselling | Reading | FAQs | Testimonials | Blog | Links | Contact